-For those wee ones who enjoy a parallel activity, we provide "Busy bags" with crayons and color pages (often reflecting something from the day's Scripture readings), and such.
+For those wee ones who enjoy a parallel activity, we provide with crayons and color pages (often reflecting something from the day's Scripture readings), books, quiet toys, and more.
 And those who choose to, regardless of age, enjoy lively participation in liturgical tasks throughout the service.

 We don't look to our children as the future of our church—we know they are our church right now, no less than our adult members.
 And that is reflected in our worship: depending on the child's age and temperament, (s)he may serve as Acolyte, Lector, Chorister, Bell-ringer, Torch-bearer, Music-maker ... there is a place for each one!

 We encourage children and their households to join us for our monthly "Welcome Table" Eucharist at 5pm (1st Sundays)—a shorter service with more opportunities for movement and active participation than the Sunday morning service.
 There may be story-telling and crafts.
 And afterward there's pizza and ice cream!
 What's not to love?